- Food and Cooking»

-I chose a savoury beef with onions dish which also came with mashed potatoes and red cabbage.
-I wasn't too sure if I would like the red cabbage but it was very good.
-The potatoes were delicious and creamy and there was no doubt about whether they were real of not, as there sometimes is when dining at restaurants in the United States.
+I chose a savory beef with onions dish which also came with mashed potatoes and red cabbage.
+I wasn't too sure if I would like the red cabbage, but it was very good.
+The potatoes were delicious and creamy, and there was no doubt about whether they were real of not, as there sometimes is when dining at restaurants in the United States.
 My meal came to 14.60 Euros and was well worth every one!

-For dessert, there are not many options but options there are looked delicious.
+For dessert, there are not many options, but the options there were looked delicious.
 We chose to share a delightful dessert of Pofferties which are mini pancakes served with melted butter and powdered sugar.
 They were delectable and worth the price of 5.00 Euros.

 Dutch Food Poll

 If you were to visit this restaurant, which dish sounds the best to you?

 The Rijk's Museum in Amsterdam is an amazing collection of Dutch Art through the ages.
 It's most amazing exhibits include paintings by the Dutch masters including Rembrandt. ( Photos included)